10 Things I Wish All Entry Level Financial Advisors Knew

 For example, there are some advisors who scream out “seminars don’t work!” even though are many financial advisors out there getting clients with seminars every day.
 Another example is that a lot of people say, “cold calling is dead”.
 Yet, I’ve worked with countless financial advisors who have built their business via cold calling.
 The key is to choose a marketing strategy that suits you and get great at it.
 If you can’t stand cold calling and dread picking up the phone every day, perhaps cold calling isn’t for you.
 That’s okay - pick another strategy.
 In my experience, one of the best marketing strategies for financial advisors is using LinkedIn to set appointments.
 Being the huge marketing nerd that I am, I often daydream about creating various marketing strategies for financial advisors.
 One day I thought to myself, “If I could create the PERFECT marketing strategy for financial advisors, what would it look like?”
 And I figured…

-Then I realized… LinkedIn has all those things!
-LinkedIn is definitely cost-effective.
-I personally made LinkedIn work for me with exactly zero dollars and zero cents.
-You can access it anytime, day or night.
-I know financial advisors who, when they can’t fall asleep, send follow-up messages on LinkedIn at 3 a.m.
-It definitely gives you important information about your leads and prospects.
-You can search for someone, look at their profile, and glean important information that can help you stand out from everyone else.
-You can reach 10,000 people just as easily as 100 people.
-That’s where LinkedIn dominates - it allows you to scale like no other marketing method in the world.
-And it most certainly builds authority, credibility, and trust with your prospects.
+Then I realized… LinkedIn has all those things! ✅ I made LinkedIn work for me with exactly zero dollars and zero cents, so I know it’s cost-effective. ✅ You can access it anytime; day or night.
+I know financial advisors who, when they can’t fall asleep, send follow-up messages on LinkedIn at 3 a.m. ✅ It tells you what you need to know about your leads and prospects to be in a better position to reach them.
+You can search for someone, look at their profile and glean personal details that’ll help you stand out from everyone else. ✅ Thousands of possible connections are at the tip of your fingers, and you can reach them all seamlessly.
+That’s where LinkedIn dominates — it lets you scale like no other marketing method in the world. ✅ Plus, it most certainly builds authority, credibility and trust with your prospects.
 So, make sure you evaluate several marketing strategies and choose the ones that suit you best.
 If you’re unsure where to start, check this out: How to Get Clients With LinkedIn.
 7. Don't Be Afraid Of Sales.

-Remember how I explained that entry level financial advisors are often to shocked to find that there’s a lot of prospecting and marketing involved in this career?
+Remember how I explained that entry-level financial advisors are often shocked to find out there’s a lot of prospecting and marketing involved in this career?
 Well, the same goes for sales.

-The definition of “sell” is “to persuade someone of the merits of”.
+The definition of “sell” is “to persuade someone of the merits of [your product or service].”
 This means a large part of your career as a financial advisor will be spent persuading people to do business with you.
+And there’s no way around it if you want to succeed.
 ALSO READ: 7 Reasons Why Most Financial Advisor Sales Training Completely Fails 8.
 Don't Let Your Inexperience Bother You.

 When you choose to do one activity (such as watch mindless TV) you are also choosing not to spend time on other activities (such as reading a book about marketing) that could be beneficial for your professional development.
 And even though most of my products range from $100 - $1,000, I offer Your First Year as a Financial Advisor for only $20.
 Why?
 Because I realize that new financial advisors may not have a ton of money to invest in themselves right away.
 So, I priced it low enough so anyone can afford it.
 And if you’re a new financial advisor who isn’t willing to invest twenty bucks in yourself… well, maybe you should look for a new career.
 Because it “costs” less than a tank of gas and significantly less than a dinner and a movie.
 And I say “costs” because it really shouldn’t cost you anything - it should pay for itself again and again.
 In other words, make sure you invest both your time AND your money to grow as a financial advisor.
 If you’re interested, check that out here: Your First Year as a Financial Advisor |